malvasochiara/signal-noise-simulator/README.md

 ## Testing

-To ensure the correct functionality of the **`signal_generator`** function, various tests have been implemented.
+To ensure the correct functionality of the functions, various tests have been implemented.
 You can run the tests using **pytest** to verify that the function behaves as expected.

 ## Work in Progress